This module consists of a mix of high-level, core, low-level and

 Calculates the orientation average of the total external electric and

-is a matrix containing the
+magnetic field intensities. r is a matrix containing the

 cartesian coordinates of the grid points.
-TIJ
+TIJ is the

 scatterer-centred T-matrix of the cluster. orEB2